Aakash4069/File_organizer/README.md

 * Run from the belew commands

-## commands to run the file when it not globle
+## commands to run the file when it not globle.

-  ### When you run from organize.js file
+  ### When you run from organize.js file.

  When run from organizer file then this line "let src=process.argv[2]|| process.cwd();" must be uncomment.
     ### commands to run file